A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-\begin{Theorem}(\cite[Theorem 9.8.1]{brown_higgins_sivera}) Let $X$ and $Y$ be CW-complexes.
+For the geometric interpretation of the tensor product, the following is crucial.
+See \cite[Theorem 9.8.1]{brown_higgins_sivera}, or page 92 of \cite{Baues_4D} for the reduced case. \begin{Theorem} Let $X$ and $Y$ be CW-complexes.
 Give $X\times Y$ the usual structure of a CW-complex.
-We have a natural isomorphism of crossed complexes, \end{Theorem} A version of this result, for the slight variant of the tensor product used by Baues, is also discussed on page 92 of \cite{Baues_4D}.
+We have a natural isomorphism of crossed complexes, \end{Theorem}